 Concern about Soy?

-As soy is one of the top food allergens, some people may have concerns about consuming miso.
+As soy is one of the top food allergens, some people with soy allergy may have concerns about miso consumption.
 Despite the controversy over unfermented soy, many studies have concluded that fermented soy products like miso and natto are safe and beneficial for one’s health.
-The fermentation process has proven to deactivate antinutrients and lessening any negative effects that soy might have.
+The fermentation process has proven to deactivate antinutrients and lessen any adverse effects that soy might have.

-In Japan and many other Asian countries, soy has been consumed since ancient times and remain a staple in the diet.
-However, everyone’s health is different and is highly influenced by lifestyle, environment, genetic, and general diet (read Medical News and Harvard Public Health and Dr.Weil’s Rethinking Soy).
+In Japan and many other Asian countries, soy has been consumed since ancient times and remains a staple in the diet.
+However, everyone’s health is different and is highly influenced by lifestyle, environment, genetics, and general diet (read Medical News and Harvard Public Health and Dr.Weil’s Rethinking Soy).

-If you are sensitive to histamine, there are other non-soy miso using chickpea, azuki bean, barley, millet, brown rice, and other beans and grains.
+If you are sensitive to histamine, there are non-soy options using chickpeas, azuki beans, barley, millet, brown rice, and other beans and grains.
 Do check the label before purchasing.
 You can also consider making miso with non-soy ingredients.

 Interested in making miso?
 Check out Nami’s recipe for homemade miso.
 All you need are 4 ingredients and patience!